Error detection and correction: Data storage

 Error detection and correction codes are often used to improve the reliability of data storage media.
 A parity track capable of detecting single-bit errors was present on the first magnetic tape data storage in 1951.
 The optimal rectangular code used in group coded recording tapes not only detects but also corrects single-bit errors.
-Some file formats, particularly archive formats, include a checksum (most often CRC32) to detect corruption and truncation and can employ redundancy or parity files to recover portions of corrupted data.
+Some file formats, particularly archive formats, include a checksum (most often CRC-32]) to detect corruption and truncation and can employ redundancy or parity files to recover portions of corrupted data.
 Reed-Solomon codes are used in compact discs to correct errors caused by scratches.

 Modern hard drives use Reed–Solomon codes to detect and correct minor errors in sector reads, and to recover corrupted data from failing sectors and store that data in the spare sectors.
 RAID systems use a variety of error correction techniques to recover data when a hard drive completely fails.
 Filesystems such as ZFS or Btrfs, as well as some RAID implementations, support data scrubbing and resilvering, which allows bad blocks to be detected and (hopefully) recovered before they are used.
 The recovered data may be re-written to exactly the same physical location, to spare blocks elsewhere on the same piece of hardware, or the data may be rewritten onto replacement hardware.